Mulukhiyah: Kenyan cuisine

 In Kenya, the dish is known as murere (Luhya), murenda, apoth (Luo), and several other native language names.
 It is a very popular vegetable dish among communities in the Western region (Vihiga, Kakamega, Busia, Trans Nzoia and Bungoma Counties) and in Nyanza region (Kisumu, Siaya, Homa Bay, Kisii, Migori and Nyamira Counties).
 Both regions are in the area around Lake Victoria.
 The jute leaves are separated from the stems, washed, and then boiled in lightly salted water with ligadi (a raw form of soda (bicarbonate of soda), or munyu (traditional plant-based salt).
-The leaves are boiled with other leafy vegetables such as likuvi (Vigna unguiculata (cowpea) leaves) or mito (Chipilín) to reduce their sliminess and help soften the other vegetable leaves.
+The leaves are boiled with other leafy vegetables such as likuvi (Vigna unguiculata (cowpea) leaves) or mito (chipilín) to reduce their sliminess and help soften the other vegetable leaves.
 In some cases, after boiling for about thirty minutes, the vegetables are stewed with tomatoes and onions in oil.
 (There are several general ways to prepare the mutere and more ways in which it is served).
 Spices such as curry, pepper, masala, or coriander are optional.
 Mutere is served with ugali (a staple stuff, cooked cereal meal) and can be accompanied with meat or chicken.

 West African cuisines

-The leaf is a common food in many tropical West African countries.
-It is believed that the "drip tips" on the leaves serve to shed excess water from the leaf from the heavy rains in the tropics.
-Called minnou(wi) or crin-crin sauce in Benin, and similarly kren-kre in Sierra Leone, it is eaten in a palm oil sauce served with rice or cassava fufu (a traditional food made from cassava), or else is steamed and mixed into rice just before eating a non-palm oil sauce.
-Among the Yorubas in south-west Nigeria, it is called ewedu and served with cooked yam flour (amala).
-In Liberia it is called palaver sauce, and is served with rice or fufu.
-In The Gambia it is referred to as kereng-kereng and is typically used to make supakanja (a dish mostly served on Saturdays and made with okra, red palm oil, fish and meat).
+Among the Yorubas in south-west Nigeria, it is called ewédú and served with cooked yam flour (àmàlà) or any other stodge food.
+In Liberia, it is called palaver sauce, and is served with rice or fufu.
+In The Gambia, it is referred to as kereng-kereng and is typically used to make supakanja (a dish mostly served on Saturdays and made with okra, red palm oil, fish and meat).

-In Ghana, it is known as Ademe ewe or Ayoyo leaves and used to make accompanying soups for Banku (a corn cassavas dough dish) or cooked rice).
+In Ghana, it is known as ademe ewe or ayoyo leaves and used to make accompanying soups for banku (a corn cassavas dough dish) or cooked rice).

 Cypriot cuisine

-In Cyprus the dish is known as molohiya.
+In Cyprus, the dish is known as molohiya.
 It is popular among the Greek Cypriots and Turkish Cypriots.
 The jute leaves are cultivated and grown in the spring, whereupon they are harvested and the leaves are separated from the stem and dried whole.
 They are cooked in a tomato-based broth with onions and garlic.
 Lamb on the bone or chicken with bone may also be added.
 For optimal results, lemon and potato are also used to help keep the consistency from becoming too mucilaginous or slimy.
 It is served with a broth consistency with sourdough bread.